 The cycling thumbnails to the left are also floatbox-enabled links.
-Clicking on a thumbnail will open the associated image in an integrated Floatbox gallery.
-Note the mix of options with the two 'cycle...' options for the fbCycler set and 'group' and 'caption' for the floatbox gallery.
+Clicking on a thumbnail will open the associated image in a Floatbox gallery.
+Note the mix of options with the three 'cycle...' options for the fbCycler set and 'group' and 'caption' for the floatbox gallery set items.

 The ability to assign a set of option settings to a class name is a powerful and clean way to manage customizations of Floatbox appearance and behaviour.
 The idea is to associate a set of options with a class name in the options.js file.
 Then, when you assign that class to a floatbox link, those option settings will be used by that link.